-Sometimes they are more commonly seen, in either print or online publications, as:
+Sometimes they are more commonly labeled, in either print or online publications, as:

 In some publications (e.g. smaller community newspapers, student newspapers like the Royal Purple), virtually anybody can submit an opinion piece and be almost guaranteed publication.
 In others (e.g. larger newspapers, specialized trade journals or magazines), the editors are more discerning and are more likely to reject pieces that they feel will not interest their particular readership.

-Some examples of student editorials from previous ITSCM 456 students and another SCM class:
+Some examples of student editorials from previous ITSCM students at UWW and another school:

 Op-eds use a very different writing style than your previous academic papers!

 Some characteristics of op-eds include:

 You will need to explore a variety of possible outlets.
 More specific to your area of interest = more likely the publisher will accept it.